-An employee who chooses to file a complaint in accordance with the College's Harassment Policy, and does not achieve a satisfactory resolution, may file a grievance at Step 2 of the grievance procedure.
+An employee who chooses to file a complaint in accordance with the College's Human Rights Policy, and does not achieve a satisfactory resolution, may file a grievance at Step 2 of the grievance procedure.

-Time limits shall be waived for filing grievances under this Article while a complaint is being processed through the College Harassment Policy.
+Time limits shall be waived for filing grievances under this Article while a complaint is being processed through the College Human Rights Policy.

-IN WITNESS WHEREOF the Board of Langara Colle be affixed hereto in the presence of the Chair of the Co and the British Columbia Nurses' Union has caused the proper officers duly authorized in that behalf the day a ese presents to be executed under the hands of its SIGNED THIS DAY OF, 2020 AT TH BRITISH COLUMBIA.
-IE CITY OF VANCOUVER, IN THE PROVINCE OF LANGARA COLLEGE: Parizad Mistry, Director Human Resources Operations Patricia Wong, Human Resources Consultant Michael Marchbank, Board Chair, Post-Secondary Employers' Association THE BRITISH COLUMBIA NURSES' UNION: William Hwang, Negotiator/ LRO Mairi Mallett, BCNU Committee Member
+IN WITNESS WHEREOF the Board of Langara College has caused the name and seal of Langara College to be affixed hereto in the presence of the Chair of the College Board and the VP, Administration & Finance, and the British Columbia Nurses' Union has caused these presents to be executed under the hands of its proper officers duly authorized in that behalf the day and year first written below.

+SIGNED THIS 24 DAY OF October 2023 AT THE CITY OF VANCOUVER, IN THE PROVINCE OF BRITISH COLUMBIA.

+Original copy signed by:

+LANGARA COLLEGE:

+Parizad Mistry, Director HR Services Nav Dhaliwal, Partner, HR Services

+Doug Campbell, Post Secondary Employers' Association Board Chair

+THE BRITISH COLUMBIA NURSES' UNION:

+Gurvir Sekhon, BCNU Committee Member

+William Hwang, Labour Relations Officer -

+Independent Bargaining